Alston-V-Abraham/S-JURL/README.md

 No worries, SJURL has your back.
 With over 20 features, SJURL is your one-place portal to manage all of your links.

-Check Uptime and History Here
+## Check Uptime and History Here:

 https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2FCoolCoderSJ%2FSJPinger%2Fmaster%2Fapi%2Fsjurl%2Fuptime.json

+## Privacy
+All stored links will be lost if you are in demo-mode!
+Please login or signup to save stored shorten links!
+We will not be responsible for mismanagment of links from your side!
+We will not be leaking any links to any social-media sites or any site without full-user permissions!

+## Redirect
+Access the tool online here - https://sjurl.tk/

-How we compare to leading brands
+## How we compare to leading brands
 Check out the folloing comparison with our soon-to-be public full access plan and bitly.

 | Feature      | SJURL | Bitly